prajwalghotkar/My-SQL-Best-Practice/README.md

 ---

-# Not Null Constraint
+# NOT NULL Constraint

 - The NOT NULL constraint enforces a column to NOT accept NULL values.
 - This enforces a field to always contain a value, which means that you cannot insert a new record, or update a record without adding a value to this field

 - Please refer to the NOT_NULL file for better understanding.
 ---
-#  Check Constraint
+#  CHECK Constraint

 - CHECK Constraint is used limit the range of the values, that can be entered for a column.
 ##### The general formula for adding check constarint in SQL Server.